dumbun/In-Touch-Messenger/README.md

 ## Day 5 - In Development (04/04/2023) Added more security & reliable email verification by send a verification mail to a user :-

-it helps to prevent users to register with others email .
+it helps to prevent users to register with others email and app miss use .

 https://user-images.githubusercontent.com/113350510/229708721-b4857571-17ae-4e25-aa00-6319e88685f8.mp4